 A Study of Responses to the Crisis in (Social) Psychology.

 In November last year, I conducted a survey of academic psychologists, to find out how they think and feel about their field and the changes it is currently undergoing (e.g. the increased focus on direct replications and pre-registrations).
-The paper eventually failed to get published in a number of journals, so now I’m not sure what to do with it… if you’re interested, please check out the data and pre-print on the OSF!
+If you’re interested, please check out the data and pre-print on the OSF!
 I’ve also blogged bits and pieces of the data, and written up the results in two separate but related (pre-print) papers: System justification in social psychology?
 A survey of responses to the replicability debate in psychology; and Efficacy and collective (dis)satisfaction predict engagement with reformative research practices.

 Ideas about “Models of Morality”

 Watkins, H. M., & Laham, S. M. (2016).
 An investigation of the use of linguistic probes “by” and “in order to” in assessing moral grammar.
 Thinking & Reasoning, 22(1), 16-30.
 Here is a blog post where I compare the idea we tested in this article – the linguistic analogy – to a more recent “visual analogy”.

 Watkins, H. M., & Laham, S. (2013).
 Missing Mental States in Crockett’s Models of Morality?
 Letter to Trends in Cognitive Science, published online. doi:10.1016/j.tics.2013.06.005